How to Apply

 - All candidates must be United States citizens or Permanent Residents.
 We do not sponsor or accept any visas, even visas sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG) Exchange Visa Sponsorship Program (EVSP).

 - Dean’s Letter (also known as the Medical Student Performance Evaluation) is required.

-- Three (3) current letters of recommendation (written within the past 12 months) are also required.
-These should be from physicians who know your professional skills, not just know you personally.
-At least one letter should be from a family physician.
+- Three (3) current letters of recommendation (written within the past 12 months) are required.
+At least one letter should be from a Family Physician.

 - Medical School Transcript and Personal Statement are required.

 - All documents must have certified translations if not in English.

 - Applicants selected to interview are notified by e-mail.

 - Interviews are conducted mid-October through mid January.